ViratSrivastava/Driver-Drowsiness-Detection/dataset/Dataset.md

-Data Set Of 48K images
+Data Set Of 48K images.

 This dataset is just one part of The MRL Eye Dataset, Our dataset includes 24K images for both closed and open eye categories.